 - Flowers.
 Yes, traditional.
 No, not cliché.

 - Fruit or other healthy snacks.
-Especially if your significant other is trying to stay away from things that might harm their health, giving them treats that are healthy is a gift they will appreciate.
+Especially if your significant other is trying to stay away from things that might harm their health, giving them healthy treats is a gift they will appreciate.

 - Gift cards.
 While this may not seem like the best gift to give your significant other, couple it with some flowers and they’re sure to appreciate it.

 - Chores around the house.
-Especially if your significant other is a parent, doing some of the chores they typically do on a daily basis can help pick up some of the slack and give them a break from the everyday grind of life.
+Especially if your significant other is a parent, doing some of the chores they typically do on a daily basis can give them a break from the everyday grind of life.

 - Movie night basket.
 Get a basket or popcorn bucket and fill it with their favorite candy, popcorn and movies.
 It’s a gift and a date night—all in one!

 - Night on the Town.
 Take your date out!
-Don’t be afraid to get creative – you are sure to make fun memories!
+Don’t be afraid to get creative – you’re sure to make fun memories!

 For the Kiddos